 That’s not the kind of rating that cryptocurrency developers and advocates expected.
 Several have told us they are rarely concerned about price volatility, attributing it to extrinsic factors beyond their control.
 Instead, they feel a rating should mostly reflect the relative quality of their work and its success in the real world.

 The perspective of traditional asset investors is quite the opposite.
 Many have conveyed to us that what they want is simply a score that assesses the probabilities of making or losing money.

 In order to address the concerns of both audiences in a balanced manner, the Weiss Cryptocurrency Ratings uses four indexes:

 1. The Reward Index evaluates (a) investment returns compared to moving averages, (b) absolute returns compared to a benchmark, (c) smoothed returns compared to a benchmark, and other factors.

 2. The Risk Index measures (a) relative and absolute price fluctuations over multiple time frames, (b) declines from peak to trough in terms of frequency and magnitude, (c) market bias, whether up or down, and other factors.

-3. The Fundamental Index measures transaction speed and scalability, market penetration, network security, decentralization of block production, network capacity, developer participation, public acceptance, plus other key factors.
+3. The Adoption Index (formerly “Fundamentals Index”)measures transaction speed and scalability, market penetration, network security, decentralization of block production, network capacity, developer participation, public acceptance, plus other key factors.